 Don't underestimate the problems that lie in wait, or overestimate your own abilities when diving the Back Beaches.

 Winds: Diving the Back Beaches is generally only possible after several days of no winds, or several days of prolonged northerly winds.
 These conditions flatten out the swells.

 Tides: Make all of your entries on Low Tide, or 1 to 2 hours before Low Tide.
 Tidal ranges on the Back Beaches are in the order of several metres.
 Low Tide exposes the entry and exit rock platforms you need to use.

 Rips: All of the Back Beach dive sites are rip prone.
 The reefs in the area are very shallow, which means the underwater surge is considerable, even on relatively calm days.
-Swimmers and divers have been drowned at Back Beach sites.
-Australian Prime Minister Harold Holt died in wild surf conditions at Cheviot Beach on 17 December 1967.
+Many swimmers and divers have been drowned at Back Beach sites.
 Be aware of rips in relation to your planned dive route and make sure you surface several times during the dive to make sure you're still on course.